ikle/pfp/README.md

 Slot pattern format:

-1. The bus prefix is a one o two didit hexadecimal integer number, followed by a semicolon symbol.
+1. The bus prefix is a one or two didit hexadecimal integer number, followed by a semicolon symbol.
 2. The device is a one or two digit hexadecimal integer number from set [0,1f].